 ABILITIES & SKILLS

 A proficiency is something you are really good at doing.
 With each archetype comes a set of proficiencies that you are able to use within the game.
 Just as you would in real life - as you gain experience you become more skilled - you gain increased proficiency as you increase in level.
 Proficiency, like most things in the game, is determined by a roll of the die.
-When a rule, or the SM, allows you to add a proficiency bonus, you would roll the appropriate number of D4s based on your character level.
+When a rule, or the Architect, allows you to add a proficiency bonus, you would roll the appropriate number of D4s based on your character level.
 When a character has expertise, the D4 is replaced with a D8.
 The chart below shows how proficiency is applied at each level.

 Your archetype (Engineer, Mechanic, Physician, etc.) determines how quickly you gain proficiency or expertise.
 See each archetype to see your proficiency in skills, kits, weapons, and armor.
 Your archetype will also determine how frequently you gain new proficiencies in skills and kits.